ausmartway/gcp-playground/README.md

 helm install vault hashicorp/vault --version 0.17.1 -f helm/vault-values.yaml -n vault
 ```

-Get the ip address of Vault:
+Get the public ip address of Vault:

 ```
 kubectl get svc -n vault
 ```
 Once you get the external IP, visit the externalip:8200 and initialise Vault on the GUI and download a copy of the unseal key and root token for later use.
 Unseal vault.

 ### Setup k8s authmethod from the vault pod, so that all k8s pods can authentiate with vault using their k8s token